Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/layers.rst

    Negate
       Only render what is *behind* the solid Z values.
 All Z
-   Z-values are computed for everything in view, not just those things that are rendered.
+   Z values are computed for everything in view, not just those things that are rendered.
 When disabled, objects not included in the render have no ("infinite") z value.
 Solid
    Solid faces are rendered.
 All normal meshes are solid faced.